-Table 3 shows the incidence of sexual function adverse reactions that occurred in ≥ 2% of PRISTIQ treated MDD patients in any fixed-dose group (pooled 8-week, placebo-controlled, fixed and flexible-dose, clinical studies).
+Table 3 shows the incidence of sexual function adverse reactions that occurred in ≥ 2% of PRISTIQ treated MDD patients in any fixed-dose group (pre-marketing pooled 8-week, placebo-controlled, fixed -dose, clinical studies).

 Table 3: Sexual Function Adverse Reactions ( ≥ 2%

 in Men or Women in any PRISTIQ Group) During the On-Therapy Period

 Other adverse reactions observed in premarketing and postmarketing clinical studies